Documentation for the revitalisation of N|uu

 Summary of the collection

-The collection contains audio-video recordings primarily of Katrina Esau, one of the few last speakers of the Nǀuu language.
-Since 2012, on request by the community, linguists from the Centre for African Language Diversity (CALDi) at the University of Cape Town have been involved in documenting the Nǀuu language for revitalisation purposes, and specifically for producing learning and teaching materials that can be used by Katrina to teach Nǀuu in her school, Staar na die Sterre (‘Gazing at the Stars’).
+The collection contains audio and video recordings primarily of Katrina Esau, the last mother tongue speaker of the Nǀuu language.
+Between 2012 and 2016, at the request of the community, linguists from the Centre for African Language Diversity (CALDi) at the University of Cape Town were involved in documenting the Nǀuu language for revitalisation purposes, and specifically in producing learning and teaching materials to support Katrina in teaching the language at her school, Staar na die Sterre (‘Gazing at the Stars’).

-The collection contains audio recordings of the contents of the 160-page Nǀuu reader which was produced by the CALDi team in collaboration with community members and which is currently in use in Katrina’s school.
-These include audio recordings (and associated time-aligned transcription files) of the 114 speech sounds of Nǀuu, words, phrases and sentences from everyday conversations, as well as games, prayers and songs.
+The collection contains audio recordings of selected content from the 160-page Nǀuu reader which was produced by the CALDi team in collaboration with community members and which is currently in use at Katrina’s school.
+These materials include audio recordings (and corresponding time-aligned transcription files) of the speech sounds of Nǀuu, as well as words, phrases and sentences from one of the chapters of the reader.

-The collection also contains several video recordings of Katrina and her students, including a video recording in which Katrina gives a linguistic autobiography.
+The collection also contains video recordings of Katrina and her students, including a recording in which Katrina gives her linguistic autobiography.

 Group represented

-Nǀuu is spoken by only four members of the ǂKhomani community (in April 2018).
-Until 20 years ago, Nǁng, of which Nǀuu is the last remaining regional variety, was thought to be extinct among expert linguists (Traill 1995).
-In the late 1990s, about 20 elderly speakers revealed their competence in this language, but since then, all but four have passed away.
+Nǀuu was spoken by members of the ǂKhomani community.
+As of April 2025, only one mother tongue speaker remains.
+Nǁng, of which Nǀuu is the last surviving regional variety, was thought to be extinct by expert linguists for several decades (Traill 1995).
+In the late 1990s, about 20 elderly speakers came forward and revealed their competence in the language.
+Since then, all but Katrina Esau have passed away.

 Language information

-Nǀuu is an indigenous click language spoken in the Northern Cape province of South Africa and is the last remaining language of the !Ui language family.
-Speakers of Nǀuu and the other now extinct !Ui languages, such as ǀXam, ǂUngkue and ǁXegwi, were mainly hunter-gatherers and were once spread across most of today’s South Africa.
+Nǀuu, spoken in the Northern Cape Province of South Africa, is the last surviving language of the !Ui branch of the Tuu language family.
+Speakers of Nǀuu, along with those of other now-extinct !Ui languages, such as ǀXam, ǂUngkue and ǁXegwi, were mainly hunter-gatherers who were once spread across much of what is now South Africa.

 Collection contents